fbpx

 CLASS SCHEDULE AND COURSES

-For the class schedule with all subjects for 2022-2023: click here.
-You can choose from different elective courses and technical skills.
+For an example of the class schedule with all subjects: click here.
+You can choose from different technical skills.
 Click on the title of a subject and you will get more explanations.

 Premaster Studio – 30 credits